johli/isolearn/README.md

 # Isolearn

-Automated loading and processing of genomics data for use in deep learning models (Keras).
+Automated loading, processing and streaming of genomics data for use in deep learning models (Keras).
 Implements Keras data generators for loading and encoding Pandas dataframes and RNA-Seq count matrices into numerical tensors.

+#### When would you want to use Isolearn?
+- When you want to encode DNA sequence features (e.g. hexamer counts or one-hot encodings) of large genomic datasets, for use in downstream clustering or supervised learning algorithms.
+- When you want to stream data and encode sequence features on the fly as mini batches (for large datasets).
+- When you want seamless integration with Keras as parallelizable genomic data generators.
+- When you are building a complex multi-task model composed of several disparate data sets, for joint deep learning.

 ### Installation
 The latest stable version of Isolearn can be installed with pip: